 Maths at Holbrook

 The national curriculum for mathematics aims to ensure that all pupils become fluent in the fundamentals of mathematics, so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 Mathematical reasoning and problem solving give children the opportunity to apply their knowledge in a variety of ways.
-The National Curriculum requires children to be confident in both mental strategies and written methods.

 At Holbrook, maths is taught through a Mastery approach to enable children to have a deeper understanding of these mathematical concepts.
 In order to achieve this, we use the White Rose Hub lesson ideas and our maths lessons include a range of mastery features: